• Skip to main content

 You know that uncomfortable thirst you feel when your blood sugars are high?
 Give in to it.
 This is how your body helps flush excess sugar out through your urine, and how you replenish the necessary fluid balance in your bloodstream.

-Can oral mediations help a high blood sugar?
+Can oral medications help bring down high blood sugar?

 However, if you realize that you forgot to take your dose of a daily medication, this should be part of the process of bringing your high blood sugar down.